romiro/Node-Magento-DB-Tools/README.md

 * DB Tool
     * After site profile refactor, DB tool will need its data endpoints changed to match the refactoring
+    * When DB tool finishes a dump and the download of the file, it should delete the file from the remote server

 * Web Frontend
     * Client